schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 The following operating systems support the use of 240.0.0.0/4 as unicast, globally reachable address space: Solaris, Linux, Android, Apple OSX, Apple IOS, and FreeBSD.
 This support has existed since approximately 2008.
+There are some issues with parts of BSD network stack that treat Class-E addresses as "invalid".
+There are also cases of translation (NAT64) where checks reject Class-E addresses and need small fixes.
 Four out of the top 5 open source IoT stacks already treat 240/4 as unicast, with a 3 line patch awaiting submission for the fifth.

 Some deployments of the BIND Domain Name System implementation (e.g. Debian) override the reverse DNS for 255.in-addr.arpa. with a